bolek42/bolek42.github.io/sec/fuzz.md

 Instead of saving the mutated binary data for each testcase, only the list of mutations is saved.
 To generate a new testcase, new reandom mutations are added to this list.

+This method allows for merging mutations by selecting a random subset of two testcases.
+The idea is to recombine known mutations that itself increased code coverage.
+This way of merging seems to work quite well as somtime a whole bunch of new code blocks are discovered at once.

+The propability of mutating a testcase $i$ is $P = n_i / N$ wherase $N$ is the total amount of discovered and $n_i$ the new blocks found by testcase $i$.
+This focus the workload to testcases that really improved code coverage and are more likely to hit new blocks due to undiscovered code.